makeless/makeless-go/README.md

 - Token management for users and teams
 - Subscriptions and Per-Seat Payments out of the box (coming soon)

+## License

+Currently there is no license - will be non free for commercial use and will include the [commons clause license](https://commonsclause.com).

 ## Preview

 <img src="https://raw.githubusercontent.com/makeless/makeless-ui/master/preview.png" alt="preview">